· Related story: Read the company's news release

 Site engineer Daniel Wise of HRG in Gettysburg said that emergency access to the site would be off Route 234.
 The main access would be off Commerce Drive.

 The initial phase would entail a 1.1 million square-foot warehouse and distribution facility.
-Future expansion would include a 1.9 million square foot distribution warehouse and processing
+Future expansion would include a 1.9 million square foot distribution warehouse and processing facility, Wise said.

 The project includes docks and trailer parking, storm water management basins and employee parking and a recreational area for employees to include volleyball courts, Wise said.
 Wetlands would not be disturbed.